clwyatt/accessibility-templates/tutorial/clw-tutorial.md

 * One of the problems with html is external resource files like images
 * The `--embed-resources` option to pandoc mitigates this, but generates large files in some cases (it has to uuencode binary files).
-* Another option is to use zip files, one per document.
+* Another option is to use zip files, one per document, or a mhtml file.
 * A better option is to use the epub format, which is a zip file of html, images, and metadata.
 It is considered accessible if you use alt-tags.

 ```{.sh}